Your sector, our focus

 We encourage clients to get out ahead of any such potential regulatory investigations, by identifying risk areas during deal formation and business operations, and seeking early advice on how to ensure full compliance with relevant regulations and laws.
 A good example is our sanctions advice for shipowner, commodities trader and bank clients.
 This US and English sanctions advice identifies the risk areas and concerns in trading or shipping certain types of commodities or energy products in particular jurisdictions with designated companies or individuals.

-We have assisted clients with managing corporate and regulatory investigations and interfaced with many different types of regulators over the years, including: the US Coast Guard; financial services and securities regulators; the English Serious Fraud Office; Office of Foreign Assets Control (OFAC); law enforcement officers in many jurisdictions; accident investigation bodies; and other interested government entities.
+We have assisted clients with managing corporate and regulatory investigations and interfaced with many different types of regulators over the years, including: the US Coast Guard; financial services and securities regulators; the English Serious Fraud Office; the US Office of Foreign Assets Control (OFAC); the US Federal Maritime Commission, law enforcement officers in many jurisdictions; accident investigation bodies; and other interested government entities.